Close Menu

 Golfshot has long been the app to beat for golfers who want their watch to do the heavy lifting.
 Its biggest strength is that the Apple Watch app works without your phone in your pocket, delivering GPS distances, scoring and shot tracking directly on your wrist.
 For anyone who likes to leave the phone in the cart or the bag, that independence is genuinely useful.

 The standout feature is automatic shot tracking.
 Paired with the Apple Watch, Golfshot can detect each shot you take and log it for a hole-by-hole flyover review afterwards, which turns a casual round into usable data without any manual tapping.
-The core GPS and scoring features are free, while the Pro tier, which unlocks the advanced tracking and analysis, runs in the region of $70 to $90 a year.
+The core GPS and scoring features are free, while the Pro tier unlocks advanced tracking, 3D flyover previews and club recommendations.
+Pricing has shifted around over the years and varies by promotion, but most current listings put Golfshot Pro somewhere in the region of $60 to $80 a year, with a free trial for new users.
 If you want the watch itself to be your caddy and statistician, Golfshot is the most complete option.
 It is a good example of how far the platform has come, something we explore more broadly in our roundup of the best health apps for Apple Watch in 2026.

 Hole19: the best course maps on your wrist